malloydata/malloy-demo-fiddle/README.md

 ## Building the Demo

-### Install Malloy
+### Install Dependencies

-Start by [Building the Malloy repo](https://github.com/looker-open-source/malloy/blob/main/developing.md).
-Install the dependencies in that link, then in the top-level `malloy/` directory, run:

-1. `npm install` to install dependencies
+`npm install` to install dependencies
-2. `npm run build` to build all the libraries Malloy needs

 ### Building and Running the Demo

 You can then build or run the demo.
-First change into the `demo/malloy-duckdb-wasm` directory.
-Then

 ```
 npm run build